Article

 You must pay the correct filing fee when you lodge the documents.
 The filing fee is calculated based on the value of the assets and property in the estate.

-The scale of Probate filing fees in NSW (as at the date of publication) is as follows:
+The scale of Probate filing fees in NSW (as of July 2024)) is as follows:

 Probate filing fees in NSW